lucaskienast/Regression/README.md

 Allison, P. (2012) When Can You Safely Ignore Multicollinearity?
 Available at: https://statisticalhorizons.com/multicollinearity (Accessed: 24 August 2021)

+Bex, T. (2021) Intro to Regularization With Ridge And Lasso Regression with Sklearn.
+Available at: https://towardsdatascience.com/intro-to-regularization-with-ridge-and-lasso-regression-with-sklearn-edcf4c117b7a (Accessed: 26 August 2021)

 Bhandari, A. (2020) Feature Scaling for Machine Learning: Understanding the Differnece Between Normalization vs. Standardization.
 Available at: https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/ (Accessed: 24 August 2021)

 Brownlee, J. (2020) How to Develop Elastic Net Regression Models in Python.
 Available at: https://machinelearningmastery.com/elastic-net-regression-in-python/ (Accessed: 26 August 2021)